San Martin Plaza with its palaces, mansions, monuments, churches and countless stories and legends is a favorite place for Buenos Aires walking tours

 10. Edificio Kavanagh (Kavanagh Building).
 Just behind you can see the Basilica del Santisimo Sacramento (Basilica of the Blessed Sacrament) and down on the sketch the luxurious Marriott Plaza Hotel

-11. Plaza Fuerza Aerea Argentina (Argentinean Air Force Square) with the Monumental Tower (formerly English Tower)in the center.
+11. Plaza Fuerza Aerea Argentina (Argentinian Air Force Square) with the Monumental Tower (formerly English Tower)in the center.

 Next to it another exceptional structure – at the time the tallest building in South America and the largest reinforced concrete structure in the world – Edificio Kavanagh.

-Not far facing the plaza are the Paz Palace (today home to the Military Officers’ Association) and Haedo Palace (today the seat of the Secretariat of Environmental Policy).
+Not far facing the plaza are the Paz Palace (today home to the Military Officers’ Association) and Haedo Palace (today the seat of the Secretariat of Environmental Police).

 Dominating the northeastern part of the plaza English Tower evokes the “complexity” of the Argentinean past – collapsing Spanish influence and raising English appetites….
 Well, this is just a very short introduction to the walking tour in the astonishing heart of the Barrio de Retiro in Buenos Aires - Plaza San Martin.